manuzhang/mkdocs-htmlproofer-plugin/README.md

 ### `raise_error`

-Optionally, you may raise an error and fail the build on bad url status.
+Optionally, you may raise an error and fail the build on first bad url status.
+Takes precedense over `raise_error_after_finish`.

 ```yaml
 plugins: